Developer-Students-Clubs-MESCOE/Hacktoberfest_2021_React.js-Rock-Paper-Scissor/README.md

 ## How to run the project?

-1.After cloning the project run 'npm install' in the working directory through command prompt 2.Run the command 'npm start' in the command prompt.
+1.After cloning the project run 'npm install' in the working directory through command prompt.</br>
+2.Run the command 'npm start' in the command prompt.</br>
-3.This will start the project into your local machine.
+3.This will start the project into your local machine.</br>